ambroiseRabier/pixijs-first-game-tutorial/README-interactive-teacher.md

 <div class="objectives" markdown>
 What the student should be able to do afterward:
-- Setup a project from zero with npm, git, pixiJS, typescript.
+  - Install pixiJS from CDN.
+  - Install pixiJS with webpack/ts/npm from github template.

 What student should understand:
 - What canvas and WebGL API is, what is better.